waseemvalli/ActiveDirectoryLab/README.md

 <br/>
 <img src = "https://imgur.com/oXaPu44.png" height="80%" width = "80%" />

-The network adapter does not have a default gateway and has an APIPA-assigned IP address, indicating there is no DHCP server available.Also there isn't a DNS server configured.
-This all indicates that this adapter is for our internal network. <br/>
+The network adapter lacks a default gateway and has been assigned an APIPA IP address, indicating the absence of a DHCP server.
+Additionally, there is no DNS server configured, further confirming that this adapter is designated for our internal network.  <br/>
 <br/>
 <img src = "https://imgur.com/VUwkLUj.png" height="80%" width = "80%" />